Baked Eggplant Parmesan

 - I use both shredded mozzarella and a ball of fresh mozzarella that I can slice in this dish.
 If you have to skip one of them, skip the round version, but try to get the freshest mozzarella you can buy.

-- A reader asked if the eggplant can be frozen before building the layers and the answer is yes.
+- A reader asked if the eggplant could be frozen before building the layers and the answer is yes.
 I place them in a single layer with parchment paper between each layer.
 When you’re ready to build the eggplant parm, you can take the eggplant out of the freezer and make the recipe according to the directions.
 You may have to add 5 – 10 minutes to the cooking time, but 5 minutes is usually enough for me.

-How to make no fry eggplant parmesan
+How to make no-fry eggplant parmesan

 Step one